 Capadulla has a long history of use in folk medicine, with applications rooted in its stimulating and restorative properties.
 Its key uses include:

-The herb is believed to reduce inflammation throughout the body, which may contribute to its effectiveness in treating joint issues and other inflammatory conditions.
+The herb is used to reduce inflammation throughout the body, which may contribute to its effectiveness in treating joint issues and other inflammatory conditions.

 Preparation Methods